Kneckter/Rotomonitor/README.md

 sendRebootAlerts: true/false - Bool to enable the DM message for rebooting a device
 excludeFromReboots: An array of strings that are the unique names of the devices to exclude from the reboot request

+brightnessMonitorURL: An array of strings for the URLs of the brightness monitors you are using like iPhone Controller or DCM Listener

 cmdPrefix: A single character used to identify commands that the bot should react to
 adminRoleName: This is a string for the name of the main role that will admin the bot
 ```